Diamond type: Type Ib

 Type Ib make up about 0.1% of all natural diamonds.

 They contain up to 0.05% (500 ppm) of nitrogen, but the impurities are more diffuse: the atoms are dispersed throughout the crystal in isolated sites.

 Type Ib diamonds absorb green light in addition to blue, and have a more intense or darker yellow or brown colour than Type Ia diamonds.

 The stones have an intense yellow or occasionally brown tint; the rare canary diamonds belong to this type, which represents only 0.1% of known natural diamonds.

 The visible absorption spectrum is gradual, without sharp absorption bands.

-Almost all HPHT synthetic diamonds are of Type Ib.

 Type II

 Type II diamonds have no measurable nitrogen impurities.
 Type II diamonds absorb in a different region of the infrared, and transmit in the ultraviolet below 225 nm, unlike Type I diamonds.
 They also have differing fluorescence characteristics.
 The crystals as found tend to be large and irregular in shape.
 Type II diamonds were formed under extremely high pressure for longer time periods.